 Solution

+- To eliminate the spattering problem, you first need to determine desired characteristics of metal.
 Here, you need to choose high-quality materials for welding.
 Make sure, it has a reasonable degree of ductility to deform properly without breaking.
 Choose a filler metal with a good mechanical strength and toughness combination.

-Plus, be cautious while choosing filler wires in case of mig welding.
+- Plus, be cautious while choosing filler solid wires in case of mig welding.
 It must have adequate mechanical and chemical properties to handle the welding task minimizing the risk of cracking, corrosion, and/or weld defects

 Reason: 02 — Dirty or Contaminated Materials